 - Know when to end the conversation.

 - Be proactive.
 This point suggests planning activities ahead of time that foster fun and laughter so that you can focus on love and joy.
-Our Art With Friends Boxes are the perfect intergenerational activity.
+Purchase a couple of our Kids’ Art Boxes or plan an art or craft activity on your own.
+Arts and crafts are the perfect intergenerational activities.
 Try also breaking out some old fashioned board games, or a card game like SET.

 Here are a few more tips: